 Isolated from civilisation in a desolate wilderness where the wind never stops howling, she begins to sense a sinister presence that seems to be borne of the land itself, an overwhelming dread that her husband (Ashley Zukerman) dismisses as superstition.

 When a newlywed couple arrives on a nearby homestead, their presence amplifies Lizzy’s fears, setting into motion a shocking chain of events…

-The Wind is released by IFC Midnight in theaters and on VOD on April 5, 2019.
+The Wind was released by IFC Midnight theatrically and on VOD on April 5, 2019.

 Cast and characters: